cdl-geneseo/geneseo-dictionary/O/On-fire.md

 # On fire

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : On fire

 Created by  Unknown User (omh1), last modified on Nov 20, 2012

 1. (adj) Used to express that one is currently doing exceptionally well. &quot;He's going to break the record, he's on fire.&quot;  Horowitz 2012